-Colin Ainsworth made his Pacific Opera Victoria debut as Tamino in the April 2009 production of The Magic Flute, followed in November 2009 by his role debut as Tom Rakewell in The Rake's Progress.
-He returns in October 2013 to perform Nannetta's lover Fenton in Verdi's Falstaff – a role he has previously sung with Edmonton Opera.
+Colin Ainsworth made his Pacific Opera Victoria debut as Tamino in the 2009 production of The Magic Flute, followed later that year by his role debut as Tom Rakewell in The Rake's Progress.
+He returned in 2013 to perform Nannetta's lover Fenton in Verdi's Falstaff, and in 2019 he makes his role debut as Alfredo in Verdi's La traviata.

 Also an avid supporter of new works, he has appeared in the world premieres of John Estacio’s Lillian Alling at Vancouver Opera, Stuart MacRae's The Assassin Tree at the Edinburgh International Festival, Victor Davies’ The Transit of Venus with Manitoba Opera, and Rufus Wainwright’s Prima Donna at Sadler’s Wells in London and at the Luminato Festival.
 Other past opera engagements have included appearances at the Royal Opera House, Chicago Opera Theatre, Glimmerglass Opera, L’Opéra Français de New York, Opera Atelier, Pacific Opera Victoria, Calgary Opera, and the Greek National Opera.